 How to Check, Add Coolant BMW 3-Series 2004-2013

 In this guide, you will learn how to check the coolant level on the BMW 3-Series 2004-2013.

 What you will need

-Lift up the hood and secure it in the open position.
+- Lift the hood and secure it in the open position.

-Add engine coolant/antifreeze.
-Only add colant type recommended by BMW.
+- Add engine coolant/antifreeze.
+Only add coolant type recommended by BMW.

 This guide applies to BMW 316i, 318i, 320i, 323i, 325i, 325xi, 328i, 328xi, 330i, 330xi, 335i, 335is, 335xi, 320d, 320xd, 325d, 330d, 330xd, 335d, M3, and M3 GTS."